-In 1992, he was named director of communications, directing the day-to-day operation of the department’s programming media relations activities.
+After several promotions in the 1980’s, in 1992, he was named director of communications, directing the day-to-day operation of the department’s programming media relations activities.
 He received a master of arts degree in communications from the University of Hartford in 1994.

 Soltys oversaw ESPN’s comprehensive 25th anniversary publicity campaign in 2004 that received 12 public relations awards, more than any other project in ESPN history.
 And in October 2005, he was named Media Relations Professional of the Year by PR News.

 Soltys and his family reside in Southington, Connecticut, where his community involvement includes serving as Chairman of the Board of Directors of Bread for Life and being active in his church.
 He also advises Youth Journalism International and is a mentor for UCONN.
 In 2011, the Greater Southington Chamber of Commerce presented him with the Gail DePaolo Community Spirit Award for his “belief in giving back and helping others.”
 In 2013, he and wife Teresa received the Compass Award from the Southington YMCA for their “focus on youth development, healthy living and social responsibility.”
 In 2015, the Knights of Columbus honored him with a “Catholic Citizens Award”.

 Previously, Soltys has served on the Board of Directors of the Bristol Family Center, the Southington Chamber of Commerce and on a sports information/marketing Advisory Board for the University of Hartford.
 He helped open the Imagine Nation Children’s Museum in Bristol and served them for 10 years as an advisor.
 He also coached several youth sports, including 11 seasons of basketball.